coin-au-carre/datetimepp/README.md

 datetime ++
 ===========

 An attempt to port [Python Datetime](https://docs.python.org/3/library/datetime.html) in C++.
+Finally easy datetime management in C++ !

 It consists of a header-only file [datetime.h](/datetime.h) which relies on [Howard Hinnant's date libraries](https://github.com/HowardHinnant/date), precisely [date](https://howardhinnant.github.io/date/date.html) and [tz](https://howardhinnant.github.io/date/tz.html).

 This is an ongoing work!
 So expect mistakes for the moment and changes.

 ### A little showcase